 There’s something missing here.
 It’s easy to overlook, given that it relates to a character who hardly ever spoke, but once it’s been pointed out, it’s difficult to forget: there’s no Father Jim Johnson.
 In an episode centring on an over-75 all-priests football match against Rugged Island, the only over-75 Rugged Island priest we’ve ever seen is conspicuously absent.
 The reason?
 Chris Curran, the actor who portrayed him, had died in 1996, months after the second series aired.

-In 2014, a group of friends and I emailed Maurice O’Donoghue (Father Dick Byrne) to invite him to a Father Ted panel discussion we were organising at the University of Limerick.
-Citing his relatively minor part in the show’s legacy, he declined to participate, but was gracious enough to send us a detailed account of his experiences during production.
-O’Donoghue was particular in his praise of Curran; though his only line in the show was “I’m outta feckin whiskey”, he was an accomplished stage actor and singer, and a quick wit in his own right.
+Recording most of their scenes together, Maurice O’Donoghue, Don Wycherley, and Chris Curran had a great time together on the show, performing as the main trio’s slightly less evil counterparts.
+Though his only line in the show was “I’m outta feckin whiskey”, Curran was was an accomplished stage actor and singer, and a quick wit in his own right.
 (At one point, Curran, unconvinced by the parade of stand-up comics working on the show, quipped, “…they say he’s a great comedian.
 I’ve never heard of him.
 Tell me this: where does he comeed?”
-This became a running joke among the Rugged Island actors, with O’Donoghue and Don Wycherley regularly quavering “…where does he comeed?” in relation to anyone from footballers to postmen.)
+This became a running joke among the Rugged Island actors, with O’Donoghue and Wycherley regularly quavering “…where does he comeed?” in relation to anyone from footballers to postmen.)
 Most viewers will never notice his absence, but behind the scenes, he was sorely missed.
 It was the first of two times that the production team had to deal with real-world death.
-On this occasion, they were able to retire the character and move on quietly, but next time you’re raising a toast on Dermot Morgan’s anniversary, spare a thought for Chris Curran, the show’s other loss.
+On this occasion, they were able to retire the character and move on quietly, but next time you’re raising a toast on Dermot Morgan’s anniversary, spare a thought for Chris Curran, the show’s one other loss.

 While writing the episode, Linehan and Mathews happened to watch the 1974 paranoia thriller The Conversation, and the final image of Gene Hackman ransacking his room, convinced that he’s being bugged, somehow stuck in their minds.
 Shearing this moment from its original context, they cross-pollinated it with a silent conversation conducted via placards – a joke from the second series episode “New Jack City”.